steventux/rabbit-recorder/README.md

 Ruby & Bundler

 ## Dont talk about it...
 Do it
-Fire up the rabbit machine
+Fire up the bunny machine

      $ ruby bunny_machine.rb